zeedevops2138/retail-store-app/README.md

 # Kindly Note This

 > [!NOTE]
-> Only ECR Repositories you need to Manually Delete it form AWS Console
+> Only ECR Repositories you need to Manually Delete it from AWS Console

 ##### ------------------------------------------------------------------------------------------------------------------------------